 Sifting of the self rising flour and corn starch are very important.
 Sift together and then sift over the egg mixture.
 Use the mixer whisk attachment to fold in the flour.

-Another trick to get the melted butter and milk mixed in is to take some of the batter and mix the two together in a separate bowl then carefully fold that back into the remaining batter.
+Another trick to get the melted butter and milk mixed in without deflating the batter, is to take some of the batter, about a half a cup or so and mix the two together in a separate bowl then carefully fold that back into the remaining batter.

 Work quickly to get the batter in the pans and into the oven the more it sits after being whisked the more it will deflate.